786riyaz/Node_JS_Learning/34 API Cancellation/01 API Cancellation.md

 Think of it as:

-> “I sent a request, but now I don't need the response — cancel it.”
+> "I sent a request, but now I don't need the response — cancel it."

 This is done to avoid: